-In developing a browser based app that’s supported in all five major browsers, we often get asked “Which is the best web browser?”.
+In developing a powerful and feature-rich browser based room booking and resource scheduling system that’s supported in all five major browsers, we often get asked “So, which is the best web browser?”.

 This time last year we put Chrome 23, Firefox 16, Internet Explorer 9 & 10, Opera 12 and Safari 5 head-to-head

 Now, twelve months on, and less than a week since Internet Explorer 11 became available for Windows 7, Firefox celebrated its ninth birthday, and just a day after Google Chrome 31 is released, we decided it was high time to once again put the latest web browsers offerings “head-to-head” and independently, rigorously test and benchmark them to find out which one of the five major browsers is currently “the best”….

 |Google Chrome 31||Mozilla Firefox 25||Internet Explorer 11||Opera 17||Apple Safari 5|

 The “Cold Start” test measures the time taken to load up the browser upon its first run after a computer reboot.
 This is measured from the point at which the browser is executed until the point at which its user interface (UI) is ready to accept input.

 The “Non-Cold Start” test measures the time taken to load up the browser on second and subsequent runs after its first run after a reboot.
 This is measured from the point at which the browser is executed until the point at which the user interface (UI) is ready to accept input.

 With the browser open, an empty cache, and showing a blank page (about:blank), the “Page Load Time (No-Cached Load)” test measures the time taken to completely load a complex webpage.
 This is measured from the point at which the “Enter” key is pressed on the URL in the browser’s address bar until the point at which the test webpage has fully loaded (as reported by an “onLoad” event on the test webpage).